yahoo/elide/elide-datastore/elide-datastore-aggregation/README.md

 ## Time Dimensions

 Date and time attributes can be marked with the `Temporal` annotation.
-The `Temporal` annotation exposes to the client a set of supported time grains.
-Each grain has a name (DAILY) and a native SQL expression that converts the underlying physical column to that particular time grain.
+The `Temporal` annotation exposes a set of supported time grains to the client.
+Each grain has a name (DAY) and a native SQL expression that converts the underlying physical column to that particular time grain.

 All temporal dimensions are parameterized by time grain in the GraphQL API - allowing the client to change the grain at query time.